real2two/abandoned-capturebot/README.md

 This project wasn't meant to be serious at all, but more of a personal project to take a break from bigger projects.

+The README is a bit very misleading and there isn't any "catching users".
+This is more of an autoclicker but there's a map where you can go forwards, left and right.

 ---

 # Capturebot